guningquan/TactileAloha_Hardware/README.md

 5. ``sudo apt-get install ros-noetic-usb-cam && sudo apt-get install ros-noetic-cv-bridge``.
 6. run ``catkin_make`` inside ``~/interbotix_ws``, make sure the build is successful.

+### 🧱 Material Preparation
+1. Ensure you have the original [ALOHA](https://github.com/tonyzhaozh/aloha) system, which includes at least 4 robots and 3 cameras.
+2. Prepare the additional materials required for TactileAloha.
+The bill of materials, detailing components costing approximately $450 USD beyond the original ALOHA setup, is available [here](https://docs.google.com/spreadsheets/d/1tX9UN2hUqN1ftezxETeFLI59bT0_g0PbhREX1-UMxE8/edit?usp=sharing).
+3. 3D print the gripper designed for the tactile sensor.
+The STL file can be found at aloha/3d_models/gelfinger_v2.stl within this repository.

 ### 🔧 Hardware Installation
 The goal of this section is to run `roslaunch aloha tactile_aloha.launch`, which starts
 communication with **4 robots**, **3 cameras**, and a **Gelsight tactile sensor**.
 Follow these steps to ensure it works properly:

-1. Install the 4 robots and 3 cameras according to the original [ALOHA](https://github.com/tonyzhaozh/aloha).
+1. We assume you already have the original Aloha system.
 2. ❗ The cameras in the ALOHA series are set to **fixed focus** in ROS launch.
 The focus value is configured through `tactile_aloha.launch` in `aloha/launch`:
     ```xml
     <param name="focus" value="40"/>
     ```
    It is necessary to determine the appropriate focus value for each camera; otherwise, the camera image may appear blurry during manipulation.
-    The method to get suitable focus value is:
+    The method to get suitable camera focus value is:
     - To check the available video devices, run the following command: ls /dev/video* ;
     - Use the following command to open the camera and adjust the focus: guvcview -d /dev/video0 ;
     - Test and note the appropriate focus value for each camera ;